ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/07-Software-Design.md

 ### Decision-Making & Product Alignment

-Our team structured the software architecture to balance modularity, robustness, and real-time response to environmental and user inputs.
+Our team structured the software architecture to strike a balance between modularity, robustness, and real-time responsiveness to environmental and user inputs.
 - The Hub Controller (Mihir’s board) manages decision-making and communication, ensuring synchronized operation between the motor and sensors.
 - Zane’s subsystem provides environmental sensing data (temperature) using analog inputs, while Adrian’s subsystem adds light-based feedback.
 - Each subsystem is designed to operate locally if disconnected, aligning with our risk mitigation strategy.